AndriyKhavro/Parcs.NET/README.md

 1. Run Installation\RemoteHostServer.ps1 which will open firewall and enable IIS
 2. Copy HostServer\bin\Release folder to VM.
 3. Add/Update Release\hosts.txt with Daemon local IP addresses (which are displayed in console when you run DaemonPr.exe each of Daemom VM)
-4. Run HostServer.exe from Release folder
+4. Update HostServerContext connection string with created SQL Database in HostServer Web.config.
 5. Copy RestApi folder to VM
+6. Update HostServerContext connection string with created SQL Database in RestApi Web.config.
-6. Open IIS (Windows Administrative Tools -> Internet Information Services (IIS) Manager
+7. Open IIS (Windows Administrative Tools -> Internet Information Services (IIS) Manager
-7. Point Sites -> Default Web Site -> Advanced Settings -> Physical Path to RestApi folder
+8. Point Sites -> Default Web Site -> Advanced Settings -> Physical Path to RestApi folder
+9. Recycle Default App Pool
+10. Run HostServer.exe from Release folder

 After all those steps you should be able to open the site by HostServer Public IP address.